johnlaudun/portfolio/vita.md

 Laudun, John.
 2021.
 Narrative as a Mode of Vernacular/Folk Discourse. _Western Folklore_ 80.3/4 ﴾Summer/Fall 2021﴿: 401‐435.

 Laudun, John.
 2020.
 The Clown Legend Cascade of 2016.
-In Folklore and Social Media.
+In _Folklore and Social Media_, 188-208.
 Ed.
-Trevor Blank.
-SUNY Press.
+Andrew Peck and Trevor Blank.
+University Press of Colorado.

 Laudun, John.
 2019.
 Folklore as a Networked Economy: How a Recently-Invented-but-Traditional Artifact Reveals the Way Folkloric Production Has Always Worked.
 In Folklorists in the Marketplace, 26-46.
 Ed.
 Willow Mullins and Puja Batra-Wells.
 Utah State University Press.
 PDF